CreateNeptune/CreateNeptuneSDK/README.md

 ## Editing this Repo
 Feel free to make all neccessary edits to this repo, just please notify the team when you do.
 The files to edit are in /Packages/com.createneptune.sdk

+To publish the update, you must edit the version number in package.json and make an addition to changelog.md.
+Then push your changes to the repo.